pwr-Solaar/Solaar/docs/usage.md

 ![Solaar-main-window-mouse](Solaar-main-window-mouse.png)

-Device setings now have a clickable icon that determines whether the setting can be changed and whether the setting is ignored.
+Device settings now have a clickable icon that determines whether the setting can be changed and whether the setting is ignored.

 ![Solaar-divert-back](Solaar-main-window-back-divert.png)